 - Official transcripts (not an advising transcript) from each institution attended, regardless of the number of credits or semesters completed.
 Transcripts not in English must be accompanied by a certified translation (see International Applicants for more details).
 Penn State alumni do not need to request transcripts for credits earned at Penn State, but must list Penn State as part of your academic history.
 Upon admission and your acceptance of admission, you will be asked to send an additional official transcript (directly from the institution).
 You will receive instructions at that time.

-- Résumé: A short résumé (no more than 2 pages) including your professional and educational experience.
+- Résumé: A short résumé (1-5 pages) including your professional and educational experience.

 Otherwise, to apply to the MS SDS program follow these steps: